 Businesses in economically disadvantaged areas are eligible for tax exemption for between two and four years as well as lower CIT for up to nine years.
 Businesses in extremely economically disadvantaged areas are eligible for 2-4 year tax exemption as well as 10% CIT for lifetime of the project followed by 9 years of 50% reduction on payable CIT.

 Must Watch Video: Explore Strategies to Expand Easily into Vietnam »

 4. Growing Population and Young Workforce as well as Competitive Labour Costs

 As of 2020, Vietnam has a population of more than 97 million people.
 The number is equivalent to 1.25% of the world’s total population and is expected to grow even bigger in the upcoming years.
 A huge population means a strong purchasing power, making Vietnam a heavenly investment destination for businesses to generate profits, especially since the middle class is also growing.

-Another important thing is the labour costs.
-Compared to other countries in Asia such as Indonesia, the Philippines and China, the monthly minimum wage in Vietnam is the lowest, with the average of 192 USD.
-With competitive labour costs, Vietnam offers a more cost-effective solution for running a business, especially in the manufacturing industry that is known for being labour intensive.
+Another important thing is labour costs.
+Compared to other countries in Asia, such as Indonesia, the Philippines and China, the monthly minimum wage in Vietnam is the lowest, with an average of 192 USD.
+With competitive labour costs, Vietnam offers a more cost-effective solution for running a business, especially in the manufacturing industry which is known for being labour intensive.